brain-pil/icra2020/README.md

 6. Adrien Bennetot, Vicky Charisi and Natalia Díaz-Rodríguez.
 Should artificial agents ask for help in human-robot collaborative problem-solving?

-7. Zhicong Xian and Zhicong Xian.
+7. Zhicong Xian, Tabish Chaudhary and Jürgen Bock.
 Making Sense of Touch: Unsupervised Shapelet Learning in Bag-of-words Sense

 8. Ali Alqallaf and Gerardo Aragon-Camarasa.
 A Pilot Investigation of Robotic Self-Awareness